MIROC-DOC/model_description/md_en/modelstruct.md

 | COMMON definition (physical constants) | zccom.F |
 | Statement function definition (saturation ratio humidity) | zqsat.F |

-FORTRAN 77 As a non-standard specification ,
-I'm using NAMELIST reading,
-It seems to be able to be used in many processing systems without any problem.
-For the specifications of NAMELIST, please refer to the manual of each system.
+Although the specification of FORTRAN 77 is not in the standard, it uses the NAMELIST reading method, it seems to be usable by most of the systems.
+For the specification of NAMELIST, please refer to the manual of each system.

 ## Program Writing.

-End-of-line comments are used in various explanations.
-`!" ` The end of the line below is a comment
+End-of-line comments are used in various descriptions. `!" ` The comments are at the end of the line below.
-\0.2\[2\].

-The variables are all declared.
-IMPLICIT NONE (e.g., the <span>`u`</span> option for Sun) is set to It is a prerequisite for use.
+All variables are declared.
+It is assumed that the IMPLICIT NONE (e.g. the <span>`-u`</span> option in Sun's case) is used.

 Each entry's argument is accompanied by a continuation line column to explain the function.